 In addition to SVG, any number of images and icons can be used to represent various factors.
 Being creative is key as nearly anything could be used.
 For instance, staff pictures of varying sizes depending on number of procedures administered.

 There is a broad range of cell contents that could be used to represent various disease attributes (e.g., symbols, numbers, etc.), whatever makes sense for the context and/or can be dreamed up.
 The most common being numbers.
 The number directly correspond to value (e.g., systolic blood pressure) or may represent the end result of an expression (e.g., number of seizures).
-Often some sort of aggregation and/or selection method is used covering the cell’s defined begin and end date range (e.g., average value, highest / lowest value, most recent, event count, etc.).
+Often some sort of aggregation and/or selection method is used covering the cell’s defined begin and end date range (e.g., over a defined time range the: average value, highest / lowest value, most recent, event count, etc.).

 Example: IgG4 Responder Index

 Several articles are planned covering the use of the above concepts, so only a brief example is provided here.
 IgG4-related disease involves multiple organs, each with a diverse set of inflammatory-related problems.
 The Responder Index (RI) was developed to assess disease activity over time and is often one of the measures used in IgG4 patient registries.
 The RI assesses multiple organs/sites, each containing ratings and indicators of disease (see below).
-Due to the breadth of information collected, the RI is classical example of the need for data visualization to make sense of treatment response and disease states over time.
+Due to the breadth of information collected and consistent scaling across body systems, the RI fits well with a number of data visualization techniques.

 Below is an image of the first four gird lines from an example patient.
 There are a couple of things to note:

-- It is easy to spot incomplete RI forms using solid gray circles to indicate missing data.
+- It is easy to spot incomplete data entry via solid gray circles to indicate missing data.

 Trigger Onset Dates